 17.1.3 In the event of a discrepancy between the Chinese Language text and the English language text of these conditions.
 The English language text will take precedence.

-17.2.1 We will hold your reservation at the fare we quoted without payment or cancelled without penalty for twenty-four (24) hours after the reservation is made if the reservation is made one week or more prior to a flight’s departure.
+17.2.1 We will allow you to cancel the ticketed reservation without penalty within twenty-four (24) hours of purchase provided that the reservation is paid at least one week (168 hours) or more prior to a flight's departure.

 17.3 SPECIAL ASSISTANCE

 17.3.1 If you have a disability when traveling on a non-stop flight to or from the United States of America, we will assist you consistent with the requirements if the US Department of Transportation specified in 14CFR382 – Nondiscrimination on the Basis of Disability in Air Travel.
 For complete details, see our website at http://www.evaair.com/en-gb/book-and-manage-your-trip/special-assistance/